 Just for a day, put yourself in someone else’s shoes.
 Try bathing without hot water, or camping out in your backyard.
 “Make myself uncomfortable on purpose?
 Whyyyyy?!”
 Being cozy is great.
 I get it.
 But giving up something you take for granted—if only for a day—will give you and your family a new appreciation for what you do have.

 When our hot water tank blew, we showered using boiled water and pots and pans for a week straight.
 It was inconvenient, the dishes piled up, and our roasting pan got lots of mileage.
 But I’ll never look at showers the same.
 Some people live their whole lives without access to hot water.

 Instead of airing your grievances at the dinner table—what do you mean you forgot to take out the garbage?—change the conversation.
 Thank each family member for one thing, and list off three things you’re grateful for.
-Did little Johnny remember to walk the dog?
+Did your son finally remember to walk the dog?
 Thank him.
-Grateful to have a roof over your head?
+Are you feeling grateful to have a roof over your head?
 Say the words.

 Sometimes it’s easier said than done, but feeling grateful—and giving and receiving praise—may be just what you need to dig yourself out of that funk.

 Every night before I go to bed, I write down a few things I’m grateful for.
 If I need a pick-me-up, I read my gratitude journal.
 Even if I’ve had a dreadful, rotten, no-good day, there’s always something to be grateful for.

 Gratitude In Your Home

 How do you practice gratitude at home?
 Tell us in the comments!